-- Store an extra supply of medicines for emergency in a waterproof and airtight container.
-Do not forget to keep medical history of your pet in first aid kit.
+- Store an extra pet care supplies for emergency in a waterproof and airtight container.
+Do not forget to keep treatment history of your pet in first aid kit.

-- Place photocopies of your pet’s registration information, adoption papers and other important documents including vaccination and medical records in a clean plastic bag or waterproof container.
+- Place photocopies of your pet’s registration information, adoption papers and other important documents including vaccination and health records in a clean plastic bag or waterproof container.

 - Have a crate or carrier handy in case you need to evacuate along with your pets, if it’s practical to do so.